alekratz/rowdiff/README.md

 - john
 ```

-### Compare all columns between two sets of rows, except for the "company" colunn
+### Compare all columns between two sets of rows, except for the "company" column

 Command: